|Operational Conditions Reports|

 Forecast Region Maps

-Monday, August 25, 2014 There is currently no indication of Karenia brevis (commonly known as Texas red tide) along the coast of Texas.
-No respiratory irritation is expected Monday, August 25 through Tuesday, September 2.
+Monday, October 27, 2014 Karenia brevis (commonly known as Texas red tide) ranges from not present to background concentrations along the coast of Texas.
+No respiratory irritation is expected alongshore Texas Monday, October 27 through Monday, November 3.
 Check http://tidesandcurrents.noaa.gov/hab/beach_conditions.html for recent, local observations.

 Harmful algal blooms of Karenia brevis, the organism responsible for red tide in the Gulf of Mexico, can impact the health of humans and animal life.
 The blooms are patchy in nature and the impacts vary by location and throughout the day depending on nearby bloom concentrations, ocean currents, surf conditions, and wind speed and direction.
 The NOAA HAB-OFS Conditions Report identifies whether or not there are K. brevis cell concentrations.
 When K. brevis cell concentrations are present, the report indicates the general location and provides forecasts of the highest potential level of associated respiratory irritation as described here.
 The Conditions Reports are based on the analysis of information from HAB-OFS Contributors & Data Providers.